 - Fresh Kidz

-Since natural deodorants don’t contain ingredients that stop perspiration, these products only control your child’s body odor, not sweating.
+Since deodorants don’t contain ingredients that stop perspiration, these products only control your child’s body odor, not sweating.
 The good news is that young children don’t usually sweat a lot.

 Understand that children respond differently to natural products.